‘Is she being held captive against her will?’ Fears for Maura Murray

 She unwaveringly counters the theories that Maura, with her sharp intellect and skills, could have chosen to disappear at a tumultuous time in her life.

 “Listen, I grew up with Maura,” she tells The Independent.
 “I know Maura.
 I know what she, who she, was, what her character was.
 And if you were able to reach out to my family, especially when my mom and my sister both had a long struggle with cancer and passed away, I'm sorry – she would not ... have just abandoned us, right?
-So if she were able to reach, out she would.”
+So if she were able to reach, she would.”

-Ms Murray says: “It's another layer of the craziness of the story that my mother actually passed away on Maura’s birthday .... she was put on life support and hung in way after the nurses and doctors told us she she only had hours left.
+Ms Murray says: “It's another layer of the craziness of the story that my mother actually passed away on Maura’s birthday .... she was put on life support and hung in way after the nurses and doctors told us she only had hours left.

 “And she hung in way longer than expected until Maura’s birthday.”